 Before we counter that such a well-paid stratum of society should perhaps not complain too much, we should remember that the experience of being stressed, unable to cope or burned-out is no less real just because you earn more than the national average.

 And the problem is compounded because doctors are not the only victims.
 Burnout and stress has real and detrimental effects on patient safety.

 My own experience in early training, in the 1990s, led me to quit medicine for 5 years.
-I knew that after a 95-hour working work, I was unsafe.
+I knew that after a 95-hour working week, I was unsafe.
 Perhaps now, that sort of regime is no longer tolerated, or even legal, but we should still not underestimate the negative effect on patients of doctors under stress.

-Even back then, my own experience reflects what doctors are saying now: a lack of care and respect from colleagues and an unending amount of hopeless paperwork.
+Even back then, my own experience reflected what doctors are saying now: a lack of care and respect from colleagues and an unending amount of hopeless paperwork.
 And, in those days, it was paperwork.
 Today, it’s more likely to be time wasted in front of a screen.

-This is part of the reason that we created the CAREFUL platform – to provide the high-quality user-experience that we all expect as electronic consumers and to streamline some of the most tedious tasks associated with patient management.
+This is part of the reason that we created the CAREFUL platform – to provide the high-quality user experience that we all expect as electronic consumers and to streamline some of the most tedious tasks associated with patient management.